Here's what New Jersey businesses need to know about SPCC Plans.

-Remember how I said we like to say there's 3 plans?
+Remember how I said we like to say there are 3 plans?
 If you don't fall under either of those two previous categories, you'll need a Tier II SPCC Plan certified by a PE.
 You can learn more by reading What is a PE Certified Tier II SPCC Plan?

 How long does it take to get a SPCC Plan in New Jersey?

 Getting a SPCC Plan in New Jersey, or any state, is going to depend on how complex of a facility you have, and who's preparing it.
 If you have a simple operation, a good environmental consulting company (like us) could put a SPCC Plan together within a few weeks, or quicker if need be.
 More complex operations might take some additional time, but figure anywhere from 2 weeks to 2 months to get the plan done, start to finish.

 If you're preparing it on your own, that's going to depend on how much time you can throw at putting it together, and how much experience you have with environmental regulations.

 You can read more about it in our article How long does it take to get a SPCC Plan?

 What will I need to do with an SPCC Plan once I get one?